mideyy7/Formula-One-Telemetry-Simulator/README.md

 - Risk-takers: Pit slightly earlier, conservative drivers later

 ### Optimal Strategy Analysis (how it works)
-When enabled at startup, the program can compute an “optimal” pit lap for a subset of drivers and feed those pit laps into the live telemetry generator.
+When enabled at startup, the program can compute an "optimal" pit lap for a subset of drivers and feed those pit laps into the live telemetry generator.

 - **Candidate laps**: `StrategyAnalyzer::PIT_LAPS_TO_TEST` defines a small set of laps to evaluate (e.g. 12, 15, 18, ...).
 - **Parallel evaluation**: For a given driver, the analyzer launches multiple simulations concurrently using `std::async(std::launch::async, ...)` and collects results with `std::future<float>`.
 - **Selection**: The lap with the lowest simulated finish time is chosen and applied to the live race as a single planned pit stop for that driver.

+### Track Limits Monitoring (how it works)
+The `TrackLimitsMonitor` processes telemetry frames to detect track limits violations with realistic frequency and consequences.

+- **Sector-based checking**: Violations are only checked at sector boundaries (not every frame), ensuring realistic frequency (approximately 3 checks per lap instead of 50 per second).
+- **Violation probability factors**:
+  - **Aggression**: `driver.aggression * 0.01` - More aggressive drivers push limits more often
+  - **Speed**: `0.005` if speed > 200 kph - Higher speeds increase violation risk
+  - **Tire wear**: `tire_wear * 0.01` if wear > 60% - Worn tires reduce control
+- **Penalty system**:
+  - Each violation adds a warning and records the lap number
+  - After **3 warnings**, the driver receives a penalty flag (`has_penalty = true`)
+- **Thread safety**: Uses `std::mutex` to protect the violations map during concurrent access from producer and consumer threads

 ## Future Enhancements